Advancing Medicine with

 How It Works

-Projects are organized into triads: a ML student who builds, a medical student who guides, and a physician who ensures it's clinically sound.
+Projects are organized into triads: a machine learning fellow who builds, a medical student who guides, and a physician who ensures it's clinically relevant.

 You Build It